-Two and a bit years on from my first flight in de Havilland Tiger Moth DH82a G-ANEW, built by Morris Motors in Cowley in 1943, I was once again afforded the experience of an aerobatic session in the same airframe through the generosity of my good friend Neil.
+Two and a bit years on from my in de Havilland Tiger Moth DH82a G-ANEW, built by Morris Motors in Cowley in 1943, I was once again afforded the experience of an aerobatic session in the same airframe through the generosity of my good friend Neil.

 On what may well have been the last day of the year to have almost perfect flying conditions for a light aircraft, Clive Davidson once again spirited me through the Somerset and Dorset skies.
 GoPro Hero3+ on the aircraft and Nikon D3S cameras on the ground ensured that almost everything was covered.
 The next step is to engineer a heavy duty mount for a Nikon to fit on the centre section of the upper wing.